rz520/CMEECourseWork/Week1/README.md

 ### Data
 - Input files: 1800.csv, 1801.csv, 1802.csv,1803.csv, 407228326.fasta, 407228412.fasta, E.coli.fasta, spawannxs.txt
 - Output files: 1800.csv.txt, 1801.csv.txt, 1802.csv.txt,1803.csv.txt

+### Result
+An empty directory as origin version only with a .gitignore.

 ### Sandbox
 All of these directories and files are just used for testing command or scripts, usually nonsense.